ouspg/CloudAndNetworkSecurity/README.md

 ## Grading

-As described earlier, you have to attend five physical lectures to pass the course.
+As described earlier, you have to attend all lectures to pass the course.
 You can have higher grades by doing lab work.

 You can get up to 5 points in each lab (A total of 35 points).
 The grade is determined based on those points.
 For example, with 9 points you get grade 2.